cbielow/PTXQC/README.md

   - suggest changes to existing metrics (improvements or bugfixes), see above.
   - suggest improvements to our documentation (e.g. [additional vignettes][Ref_Vign])
   - write code (in R) and submit a [Pull Request (PR)][PullRequest].

+### PTX-QC user forum

+Come and interact with developers and users at https://discord.gg/MB6PvpctUY

 ### Misc